Utsunomiya Station

-Utsunomiya Station (宇都宮駅, Utsunomiya-eki) is a railway station in the city of Utsunomiya, Tochigi Prefecture Japan, operated by the East Japan Railway Company (JR East).
+Utsunomiya Station (宇都宮駅, Utsunomiya-eki) is a railway station in the city of Utsunomiya, Tochigi Prefecture, Japan, operated by the East Japan Railway Company (JR East).
 The station also is a freight depot for the Japan Freight Railway Company (JR Freight).

-Tōbu-Utsunomiya Station is located 1.6 km west of this station.
+Utsunomiya Station East is the current terminus of the Utsunomiya Light Rail line located in front of the East Exit, while Tōbu-Utsunomiya Station is located 1.6 km west of this station.

 Lines

-Utsunomiya Station is served by the following JR East lines.
+Utsunomiya Station is served by the following JR East lines: